vite-pwa/vite-plugin-pwa/README.md

 - 💬 **Prompt for new content**: built-in support for Vanilla JavaScript, Vue 3, React, Svelte, SolidJS and Preact
 - ⚙️ **Stale-while-revalidate**: automatic reload when new content is available
 - ✨ **Static assets handling**: configure static assets for offline support
+- 🐞 **Development Support**: debug your custom service worker logic as you develop your application

 ## 📦 Install